djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 lvremove /dev/vg0/db_snapshot
 ```

+*Interpretation of the Commands:*

+- **lvcreate**: Creates a snapshot volume named `db_snapshot` of size 10G from the original volume `/dev/vg0/db_volume`.
+- **mount**: Mounts the snapshot to `/mnt/db_snapshot` to access the files.
+- **tar**: Archives and compresses the snapshot data into `db_backup.tar.gz`.
+- **umount and lvremove**: Unmounts and removes the snapshot volume after the backup is complete.

 ### Replication-Based Backups

-- **Definition**: Use a replica (standby) server to perform backups, thereby offloading the backup load from the primary server.
+Using a replica or standby server to perform backups can offload the backup workload from the primary server.
+Replication keeps the standby server synchronized with the primary, and backups are performed on the standby, avoiding any impact on the primary server's performance.
-- **Mechanism**:
-  - Set up replication to a standby server.
-  - Perform backups on the standby without impacting the primary.
-- **Advantages**:
-  - Eliminates backup load on the primary server.
-  - Standby can be used for other purposes like read scaling.

 **Illustrative Diagram:**